ovh/utask/README.md

 A user can be allowed to resolve a task in three ways:
 - the user is included in the global configuration's list of `admin_usernames`
-- the user is included in the global configuration's list of `resolver_usernames`
 - the user is included in the task's template list of `allowed_resolver_usernames`
+- the user is included in the task `resolver_usernames` list

 ### Value Templating